The biodiversity crisis

 🎯 Action step 2 of 4: LISTEN β€” we'll watch a short video or listen to a podcast to further expand on our topic.

-Dead.
-The elephant in the room is officially dead.
-Awkward AF.
+Well, the actual elephant in the room is officially dead.

-I'm going to stop now because this is super depressing, but remember, we are ALL part of the solution.
-So forget those dead elephants (sorry I made you do that).
+Don't get too discouraged yet.
+Remember, we are ALL part of the solution.
+So, forget those dead elephants (sorry we made you do that).
 Close your eyes and imagine the most beautiful nature you've ever been in.

 Keep em closed...